RECONSTRUCTION OF SENTENCES

 (P) to make himself

-(Q) by shouting at the top of
+(Q) by shouting at the top of his voice

 (R) was he able